dhyey0011/CS641-FInal/README.md

   - npm install
 ###  Set Up Firebase Project:

-Create a Firebase project on the Firebase Console.
+- Create a Firebase project on the Firebase Console.
-Obtain your Firebase configuration (apiKey, authDomain, projectId, etc.) and replace the placeholders in the client/src/firebase.js file.
+- Obtain your Firebase configuration (apiKey, authDomain, projectId, etc.) and replace the placeholders in the client/src/firebase.js file.
-Set Up MongoDB Atlas:
-Create a MongoDB Atlas account and set up a cluster.
+- Set Up MongoDB Atlas: Create a MongoDB Atlas account and set up a cluster.
-Obtain your MongoDB connection string and replace the placeholder in the server/config/db.js file.
+- Obtain your MongoDB connection string and replace the placeholder in the server/config/db.js file.
-Run the Application:
+- Run the Application:
+- Backend
-Start the server: cd server
+  1. go to the server directory: cd server
-Start the client: npm start
+  2. Start the backend: node server.js
+- Frontend

-cd client
+  1. go to client directory: cd client
-npm start
+  2. start client : npm start
-The application should be accessible at http://localhost:3000.
+- The application should be accessible at http://localhost:3000.

 ## Usage
 ### Authentication: